K15t/viewport-uploader/README.md

     - `confluenceBaseUrl` &lt;string&gt;: URL of Confluence Server.
 It may not contain a trailing slash.
     - `username` &lt;string&gt;: username for Confluence Server
     - `password` &lt;string&gt;: password for Confluence Server
-    - `scope` &lt;string&gt;: space key (empty for global).
+    - `spaceKey` &lt;string&gt;: space key (empty for global).
 It may contain up to 225 alphanumeric characters.
 NOTE: Scroll Viewport treats space keys case-sensitive even though for Confluence they are case-insensitive!
-- instead of using a `.vpconfig.json` file, the corresponding environmental variables `VPRT_ENV`,`VPRT_CONFLUENCEBASEURL`,  `VPRT_USERNAME`, `VPRT_PASSWORD`, `VPRT_SCOPE` can be used.
+- instead of using a `.vpconfig.json` file, the corresponding environmental variables `VPRT_ENV`,`VPRT_CONFLUENCEBASEURL`,  `VPRT_USERNAME`, `VPRT_PASSWORD`, `VPRT_SPACEKEY` can be used.
 They are only used if _no_ `envName` argument is provided to the constructor.

 ### Methods